Daily Life

 Q: Do all train lines have seasonal customs?

-Q: Is it considered rude to complain about the train's temperature?
+Q: Is it rude to complain about the train's temperature?

-Q: Are there specific seasons where these customs are more noticeable?
+Q: Are there specific seasons when these details are more noticeable?

 Conclusion: Embracing Japan's Seasonal Journeys